I am a big fan of beautiful code, not only in terms of quality of programming but also formatting the code nicely so that it is easy on eyes.

 npp_save h:\tools\AStyle --style=allman "$(FULL_CURRENT_PATH)" npp_open $(FULL_CURRENT_PATH)

 The first line saves the file.
-If you do not save first, then it might format the last saved version of your file (Thanks arduinoparty for pointing out).
+If you do not save first, then it might format the last saved version of your file.
 The 2nd command formats the code and saves the file.
 The view doesn’t get refreshed, so we need to reload the file from disk, and npp_open does that in the above.
 Note that I am using AStyle with –style=allman flag which uses broken brackets.

 Hit the save button and it will ask you for a name, just type an appropriate name and hit OK to run.